 NICHD co-funds CFAR through its Maternal and Pediatric Infectious Disease Branch.
 Other co-funding and participating NIH institutes include the National Institute of Allergy and Infectious Diseases; National Cancer Institute; National Institute on Dental and Craniofacial Research; National Heart, Lung, and Blood Institute; National Institute on Drug Abuse; National Institute of Mental Health; National Institute on Aging; National Institute of Diabetes and Digestive and Kidney Diseases; National Institute of General Medical Sciences; National Institute on Minority Health and Health Disparities; Fogarty International Center; and Office of AIDS Research.

-The mission of the CFAR program is to support multidisciplinary research aimed at reducing the burden of HIV in the United States and around the globe.
+CFAR’s mission is to support multidisciplinary research aimed at reducing the burden of HIV in the United States and around the globe.
 The continuing spread of HIV underscores the need for nationally coordinated and collaborative basic, clinical, epidemiologic, behavioral, and translational research to improve the prevention, detection, treatment, and cure/remission of HIV infection and its complications/comorbidities.
 There are 19 CFAR sites located at academic and research institutions throughout the United States.